 Figure 3-34 Selecting detail settings and generating peripherals’ source code

 Remark When change detail settings, these settings must be the same with the peripherals’ settings on model.
-If these settings are different with the peripherals’ settings on model, it causes SPIL Simulation incorrect.
+If these settings are different with the peripherals’ settings on model, it causes vHILS execution incorrect.

 Step 5: Close SC Window.